Code-Institute-Submissions/ace-engineering-services/README.md

 * The site has been implemented using Bootstrap throughout and built with a mobile first philosophy.
 * Responsiveness is quite good going from mobile to larger screens and navbar collapses predictably.
-The back to top button suggested by my mentor makes returning to the top of the screen straight-forward and intuitive.
+* The back to top button suggested by my mentor makes returning to the top of the screen straight-forward and intuitive.
-* Some of the propotioning on images could be improved with media queries and a sticky header would be an enhancement but overall the test is a pass.
+* Some of the propotioning on images could be improved with media queries but overall the test is a **PASS**.

 ### Design

 * The design of the site was inspired by the [Harp Engineering](http://www.harpelectricaleng.com/) website following their pre-header with easily accessible contact details.
 Rich dark greys are paired with cool blues to give a calming color selection.
+* All interactive elements have been styled using the site's colour palette or slight gradients of those colours.
 * Results overall look quite good so this is a **PASS**.

 ### Contact form